bcgov/Mautic-Subscription-App/README.md

 # Architecture Diagram

 ![Architecture Diagram](architecture-diagram.png)

+# Local Development
+To run this application locally, first create a `.env` file with the parameters in the `.env.example` file in the api directory.
+As well, update the parameters in `public/config` as necessary.

+The backend server can be run using the command `go run .` in the api directory.
+The frontend can be run using `npm run start` and `npm start`.

 # Setting up Mautic Subscription App on Openshift

 Start by granting imagepull access to the tools namespace for the dev, test, and prod namespaces